-Former seat of the Saxon royal family, Residenzschloss Palace was built between the 12th-19th Centuries and exhibits a magnificent array of different architectural features from the Romantic, Renaissance, Baroque and neo-Renaissance eras.
+A former seat of the Saxon royal family, Dresdner Residenzschloss was built between the 12th-19th Centuries and exhibits a magnificent array of different architectural features from the Romantic, Renaissance, Baroque and neo-Renaissance eras.
 Heavily damaged during World War II, the palace was restored as a museum complex.
-Today, the castle houses five major museums; you will find ancient relics and a large collection of coins, drawings, photographs, paintings, prints, armor and more.
+Today, the castle houses five major museums; you will find ancient relics and a large collection of coins, drawings, photographs, paintings, prints, armour and more.

 Dresden's world-famous landmark and palace, Zwinger, was built between 1710-32 by architect Matthäus Daniel Pöppelmann and sculptor Balthasar Permoser.
-The imposing complex, made up of a crown gate, long, winding galleries, a walled pavilion and carillon and French and German pavilions was originally designed as a venue for court festivities.
+The imposing complex made up of a crown gate, long, winding galleries, a walled pavilion and carillon.
+The French and German pavilions were originally designed as a venue for court festivities.
 In 1855, a Neo-Renaissance structure designed by Gottfried Semper was built on the north-eastern side.
 Today, the Semper Building contains, among other things, the Gallery of the Old Masters, with works by Dürer, Titian, Rubens and one of the most famous paintings in the world, the Sistine Madonna by Raphael.
 The breathtaking ensemble is completed by several royal tombstones, a pond and an idyllic park.

-Dresden's famous porcelain mural on the exterior of Residenzschloss palace is a feast for the eyes.
-The frieze is 102 metres long and 7 metres high, making it the largest porcelain picture in the world.
+A feast for the eyes, Fürstenzug is a porcelain mural on the exterior of Residenzschloss.
+The frieze is 102 metres (334 feet) long and 7 metres (22 feet) high, making it the largest porcelain picture in the world.
 It was first painted in 1876, then transferred onto 25,000 pieces of Meißen porcelain in 1904-1907.
 Designed as a memorial to the Wettiner royal family, the mural depicts all the Saxon rulers between 1123-1904.
 Only the last Saxon king is missing; Friedrich August III.
-Souvenir sellers now ply their trade at the feet of Frederick the Mean, George the Bearded and Co.
-Free admission.
+Souvenir sellers now ply their trade at the feet of Frederick the Mean and George the Bearded.

-Built in 1726-43 by George Bähr, the Frauenkirche (Church of Our Lady) is one of Germany's greatest architectural monuments.
+Built-in 1726-43 by George Bähr, the Frauenkirche (Church of Our Lady) is one of Germany's greatest architectural monuments.
 It became famous for hosting organ recitals given by J.W.
-Bach in the 1730's and went on to dominate the city skyline for over two centuries until being destroyed in the great air-raid of 1945.
+Bach in the 1730s and went on to dominate the city skyline for over two centuries until being destroyed in the great air-raid of 1945.
 All the rubble was gathered up and kept in storage, although the church remained a ruin for some fifty years.
-Rebuilding began in 1990, with a projected completion by 2006.
+Rebuilding began in 1990 and completed in 2006.
 Free guided tours around the building site include a fascinating exhibition outlining the past, present and future of the church.